 Google Maps showed 299 miles from home to the motel just south of Tarentum where we had reservations, and–wow–it was exactly 299 miles!
 Since it was early afternoon and we’d made pretty good time, we rested for a while before going out to explore.

 Later, as we drove around this small town on the banks of the Allegheny River, I was surprised by how hilly it is!
 1st Avenue runs right along the river, and each parallel avenue (2nd, 3rd, 4th, etc.) is higher up the hill.
-I knew my grandparents had lived on 8th Avenue, so I guess when Grandma Barrett went “downtown,” she literally went down to the town!
+I guess when Grandma Barrett went “downtown,” she literally went down to the town!

 And it WAS easy to find!
 I’d printed several of the old pictures to take with me on the trip, and being uncharacteristically bold, I grabbed the pictures and a notepad, walked up to the house, and knocked on the door….